Dungarvan GAA

-Dungarvan GAA is a GAA club based in Dungarvan, County Waterford, Republic of Ireland.
+Dungarvan GAA is a GAA club based in Dungarvan, County Waterford, Ireland.
 The club participates in both hurling and Gaelic football.
 The club currently heads the roll of honour in the Waterford Senior Football Championship with a total of 19 wins.

 The club attracted significant national attention in 2020 when a player competed in the final of the Waterford Intermediate Football Championship despite awaiting the result of a COVID-19 test, which returned a positive result.
 This led to Dungarvan (that year's competition-winning club) being stripped of the title.